illiathebest007/telnyx-cypress-automation/cypress/e2e/README.md

 Project contains automated Smoke Tests for the Telnyx website, built using Cypress and integrated with GitHub Actions for CI/CD.

-Before you begin, ensure you have the following installed: node.js and git
+Before you begin, ensure you have the following installed: node.js, cypress and git

 1. Clone the repository:
 `git clone [URL]`